 Cytokinetics is a biopharmaceutical company focused on the discovery, development and commercialization of novel small molecule drugs that may address areas of significant unmet clinical needs.
 Cytokinetics' development efforts are directed to advancing multiple drug candidates through clinical trials to demonstrate proof-of-concept in humans, specifically in the areas of heart failure and cancer.
 Cytokinetics' cardiovascular disease program is focused to cardiac myosin, a motor protein essential to cardiac muscle contraction.
-Cytokinetics' lead compound, CK-1827452, a novel small molecule cardiac myosin activator, recently entered Phase II clinical trials for the treatment of heart failure in 2007.
+Cytokinetics' lead compound from this program, CK-1827452, a novel small molecule cardiac myosin activator, entered Phase II clinical trials for the treatment of heart failure in 2007.
 Under a strategic alliance established in 2006, Cytokinetics and Amgen Inc. plan to conduct research with activators of cardiac myosin in order to identify potential treatments for patients with heart failure.
 Amgen has obtained an option for the joint development and commercialization of CK-1827452 exercisable during a defined period, the ending of which is dependent on Cytokinetics' conduct of further clinical trials of CK-1827452.
 Cytokinetics' cancer program is focused on mitotic kinesins, a family of motor proteins essential to cell division.
+Under a strategic alliance established in 2001, Cytokinetics and GlaxoSmithKline (GSK) are conducting research and development activities focused on the potential treatment of cancer.
 Cytokinetics is developing two novel drug candidates that have arisen from this program, ispinesib and SB-743921, each a novel inhibitor of kinesin spindle protein (KSP), a mitotic kinesin.
-Ispinesib has been the subject of a broad clinical trials program comprised of nine Phase II clinical trials as well as six Phase I or Ib clinical trials.
-Cytokinetics plans to conduct additional clinical trials with ispinesib and is conducting a Phase I/II trial of SB-743921 in non-Hodgkin's lymphoma.
-Under a strategic alliance established in 2001, Cytokinetics and GlaxoSmithKline (GSK) are conducting research and development activities focused on the potential treatment of cancer.
+Cytokinetics believes that ispinesib has demonstrated clinical activity in Phase II monotherapy clinical trials in breast cancer, ovarian cancer and non-small lung cancer and plans to conduct additional clinical trials with ispinesib.
+Cytokinetics is also conducting a Phase I/II trial of SB-743921 in non-Hodgkin's lymphoma.
 GSK has obtained an option for the joint development and commercialization of ispinesib and SB-743921, exercisable during a defined period.
 Cytokinetics and GSK are conducting collaborative research activities directed to the mitotic kinesin centromere-associated protein E (CENP-E).
-GSK-923295, a CENP-E inhibitor, is being developed under the strategic alliance by GSK.
-GSK is expected to begin clinical trials with GSK-923295 in 2007.
-All of these drug candidates have arisen from Cytokinetics' research activities and are directed towards the cytoskeleton.
+GSK-923295, a CENP-E inhibitor, is being developed under the strategic alliance by GSK, subject to Cytokinetics' option to co-fund certain later-stage development activities and to co-promote the drug candidate in North America.
+GSK began a Phase I clinical trial with GSK-923295 in 2007.
+All of these drug candidates have arisen from Cytokinetics' research efforts and are directed towards the cytoskeleton.
 The cytoskeleton is a complex biological infrastructure that plays a fundamental role within every human cell.
-Cytokinetics' focus on the cytoskeleton enables it to develop novel and potentially safer and more effective classes of drugs directed at treatments for cancer, and cardiovascular disease.
+Cytokinetics' focus on the cytoskeleton enables it to develop novel and potentially safer and more effective classes of drugs directed at treatments for cancer and cardiovascular disease.
 Additional information about Cytokinetics can be obtained at www.cytokinetics.com.